 Fellowship of the CII is universally regarded as the premier qualification for those working in the insurance industry.
-By achieving the ACII, you have already you've demonstrated a high level of commitment, but the Fellowship shows that you have taken this commitment one step further.
+By achieving the ACII, you have already demonstrated a high level of commitment, but the Fellowship shows that you have taken this commitment one step further.
 Acquiring FCII accreditation will further demonstrate your knowledge, experience and professionalism to the world.

 To become a Fellow you must meet all of the following requirements: